whowechina/nos_pico/README.md

 #### Caution
 * Don't use `calibrate origin` command after the assembly.
 It can only be used when there's no magnets installed.
-* Screws are easy to break the 3D printed parts.
+* Screws are easy to break 3D printed parts.
 So don't screw them too fast or too tight.
-When you notice the resistance suddenly increases, stop screwing.
+When you notice the resistance suddenly increases, stop immediately.

 ### Firmware
 * UF2 file is in `Production\Firmware` folder.
 * For the new build, hold the BOOTSEL button while connect the USB to a PC, there will be a disk named "RPI-RP2" showed up.
 Drag the UF2 firmware binary file into it.
 That's it.
-There's a small hole at the bottom side of the Nos Pico, it is facing right to the BOOTSEL button.
+Note that there's a small hole on the bottom side of the Nos Pico, aligned with the BOOTSEL button.
 * If it's already running Nos Pico firmware, you can either use "update" in command line or hold down left 2 buttons while connecting to USB to enter update mode.
 * To access the command line, you can use this Web Serial Terminal to connect to the command line port of the controller.
 (Note: "?" is for help)
   https://googlechromelabs.github.io/serial-terminal/